Ankur-Datta-4/eventqa/README.md

 - After installation run `pnpm dev` to start a development server
 - There you have it!🚀

+### About tech
+I've used:
+- NextjS-13 : for faster API-Application deployment in a single-codebase.
+I also chose it cos, it can be deployed very easily withoujt worrying about cors errors
+- Tailwind : Trust me, its better than vanilla-css!
+- ShadCN-ui : An opinionated copy-paste UI component-library

 ### What's coming up?

 - [x] API tests
 - [x] Bug fixed about event-creation